PataphysicalSociety/soupault.app/site/reference-manual.md

 # Reference manual

+This manual applies to soupault $SOUPAULT_RELEASE$.
+Earlier versions may not support some of the feautures described here.<fn id="minimum-version">Ideally, everything should be marked with minimum version, like &ldquo;since 2.0.0&rdquo;.
+Unfortunately, it's not the case because when a project has a very small community, versioned documentation isn't a big concern... and when it grows, it's harder to add after the fact.
+If you want to add minimum version marks, your patches are welcome</fn>
+If you are running an older version, consider updating to the latest release.

 ## Installation

 ### Binary release packages

 Soupault is distributed as a single, self-contained executable, so installing it from a binary release package it trivial.

-You can download it from [files.baturin.org/software/soupault](https://files.baturin.org/software/soupault) or from [GitHub releases](https://github.com/dmbaturin/soupault/releases).
+You can download it from [files.baturin.org/software/soupault](https://files.baturin.org/software/soupault) or from [GitHub releases](https://github.com/PataphysicalSociety/soupault/releases).
 Prebuilt executables are available for Linux (x86-64, statically linked), macOS (x86-64), and Microsoft Windows (64-bit).

 Just unpack the archive and copy the executable wherever you want.